onyilam/onyilam.github.io/research.md

 ### Academic Work

-"Political Shifts and Public Responses to Agency Action" (with Michael Livermore, Vlad Eidelman)
+"Political Shifts and Public Responses to Agency Action" (with Michael Livermore and Vlad Eidelman)

-"Stance Detection for Regulatory Comments using a Deep Learning Approach" (with Anastassia Kornilova, Brian Grom)
+"Stance Detection for Regulatory Comments using a Deep Learning Approach" (with Anastassia Kornilova and Brian Grom)

 "Advertisers Capture - Advertisers Capture: Evidence from Hong Kong"